blimeycreative/pages-bundle/README.md

         "savvy/pages-bundle": "dev-master"
     },

-Register the bundle in AppKernal.php
+Register the bundle in AppKernal.php, you will need to register the KnpLabs Menu Bundle too if you have not already:

     public function registerBundles()
     {
         $bundles = array(
             // other bundles
+            new Knp\Bundle\MenuBundle\KnpMenuBundle(),
             new Savvy\PagesBundle\PagesBundle(),
         );
     // ...